bbruun/k3s-getting-started/README.md

 ```
 Src: [https://www.mankier.com/1/kubectl-rollout-status]

-Once the 3 `kubectl` or `kubectl rollout status` commands are OK aka everything is running then you should be able to open [http://localhost](http://localhost) and see the default `nginx` webpage.
+Once the 3 `kubectl` or `kubectl rollout status` commands are OK aka everything is running then you should be able to open [http://nginx.example.com](http://nginx.example.com) and see the default `nginx` webpage. (remeber to update your /etc/hosts file or company DNS to point to the correct `k3s` IP address (usually the only non-local IP on the server/desktop)).